hagarelsayed/Ngs_2nd_Abstract/README.md

 )
 An even smaller subset was retrieved form the fastq data for testing and checking the other workflow.

-Subset small number ; For test only;
+Subset small number ; For test only for other workflow ;
 `for file in ./*.fastq.gz ; do     echo $file ;     seqtk sample -s100 $file 500 > ${file/.fastq.gz/.fastq}; done`

 ## Alignment